The Bankrate promise

 A fixed-rate option is also especially beneficial when your loan is meant for home improvements or other ongoing projects.
 With a fixed-rate loan, there is no hurry to begin construction before the interest rate increases.

 “Establishing a fixed-rate lock on a HELOC can often make sense when a customer has a planned expense they need to finance, such as a home renovation project,” Gupta says.
 “In that scenario, the customer will have full certainty about the cost of their financing.”

-There may also be hidden fees, such as penalties for an early draw or refinancing.
+There may also be hidden fees, such as penalties for paying the loan off and closing it early or refinancing.
 Be sure to thoroughly review your HELOC’s terms to ensure that they work for you, because those penalties and fees can add up quickly.

 Can I convert an existing HELOC to a fixed rate?

 If you’ve taken out a variable-rate HELOC and want to convert to a fixed rate, there are a couple ways you can go about it.

 - Open a new hybrid HELOC.
 The simplest way to get a fixed-rate HELOC is to take out a new HELOC altogether.
 This is best if you’re near the end of the draw period for your current HELOC.